 This course is designed to help students master the statistical techniques used to conduct quantitative meta-analyses.
-This class will focus on helping students learn how to calculate various kinds of effect sizes and to use them to conduct and make appropriate inferences from meta-analyses, to describe and discuss quantitative meta-analytic methods and associated results and to understand the statistics used in a broad array of meta-analytic scenarios.
+This class will focus on helping students learn how to calculate various kinds of effect sizes and to use them to conduct meta-analyses including both pooling of effect size estimates and estimate and interpret results from meta-regression models, to describe and discuss quantitative meta-analytic methods and associated results, to handle various methodological dilemmas encountered when conducting a quantitative meta-analysis and to understand the statistics used in a broad array of meta-analytic scenarios.